 How to Hold Yourself Accountable: 9 Proven Strategies

-You're not alone.
+You are not alone.
 Roughly 92% of people fail to achieve their goals.
 The typical New Year's resolution is abandoned by mid-February.
 And "Quitter's Day," the second Friday in January, is when fitness app usage drops off a cliff.

-The problem isn't motivation.
-It's architecture.
+The problem is not motivation.
+It is architecture.

 These 9 strategies fix that structural problem.

-1. Write Down Your Goals (Specific and Measurable)
+Strategy 1: Write Down Your Goals (Specific and Measurable)

 A study by Dr. Gail Matthews at Dominican University found that people who wrote down their goals were 42% more likely to achieve them than those who only thought about goals.